Wind-fanned Wildfire Burning Out Of Control Near Los Angeles - UrduPoint

 Fierce gusts up to 80 miles (130 kilometers) an hour were fueling flames that were scorching through farmland.

-The Mountain Fire was reported near Moorpark, 40 miles northwest of Los Angeles, on Wednesday morning.
+The fire was reported near Moorpark, 40 miles northwest of Los Angeles, around breakfast time on Wednesday.

-By afternoon it had exploded to 10,400 acres (4,200 hectares), Ventura County Fire Department said, and flames had reached a suburb of Camarillo, home to around 70,000 people.
+By mid-afternoon it had exploded to almost 9,000 acres (3,600 hectares) within a few hours, the California state fire department said, and flames had reached a suburb of Camarillo, home to around 70,000 people.

 Local broadcasters showed luxury homes in the Camarillo Heights area engulfed in flames, many utterly destroyed.